paradroid001/Myriad/README.md

 2. Logging probably needs to be sorted out, once and for all.
 3. Config files and other serialisation/deserialisation is probably a good idea, nice and early.
 4. Can probably remove the runtime type id system, although components haven't been heavily tested..
+5. Events get created in application code with new, and never deleted.
+May need event manager to pool and reuse them.
+6. The situation with handles is a bit unweildy if you just want a big vector full of all your handles, of all different types.
+Makes pointers seem far better.
+Is there a better way?